Dr Julien Dugnoille

-I was brought up in a family that greatly valued human and nonhuman individuality.
+I was brought up in a family that greatly valued nonhuman animals.
 My grandfather had a farm in the Poitou region in France where I spent every summer of my childhood.
-I could not wait to go there each year, as it was such a joy to immerse myself for two months in a daily routine where I was asked to take care of horses, sheep, ducks, peacocks, chickens, cats and dogs.
+I could not wait to go there each year, as it was such a joy to immerse myself in a daily routine where I was asked to take care of horses, sheep, ducks, peacocks, chickens, cats and dogs.
 I was told to look after the animals as kindly as I could.
 I was often reminded that some of them would have to be killed and eaten by us in the end.
 That awareness made me want to know more about the various perspectives one is asked to adopt regarding nonhuman animals and whether moving from one perspective to the next could really be seen as a moral transgression.
 This has, no doubt, shaped my desire to look at the cat and dog meat trade in Korea for my PhD, as did my fascination for East Asia as a child and teenager.

-In my free time, I appease my obsession for nineteenth-century European literature and by devouring Emile Zola's work and other naturalist descriptions.
+In my free time, I appease my obsession for nineteenth-century European literature by reading and re-reading Emile Zola's work and other naturalist descriptions.
 I also love the work of Victor Hugo, Charles Mathurin and Gustave Flaubert to name but a few.
-Today, I live in Exeter's countryside with my human and nonhuman animals, including my partner, my cats Toshio and Kyattsu Ei, and my dog Idem who is an Instagram celebrity: https://www.instagram.com/p/BQ5fDULj-NM/?tagged=dogsofexeter.
+Today, I live in Exeter's countryside with my human and nonhuman animals, including my partner, my cats Toshio and Kyattsu Ai, and my dog Idem.

 - 2015-2018.
 Lecturer in Anthropology (Education and Research), University of Exeter